rahulnuthalapati/rmkapp/README.md

 ## Contributing

-We welcome contributions to Empower!
+We welcome contributions to SheRise!
 Please feel free to open issues or submit pull requests.

 **Guidelines:**

 * Follow the project's coding conventions.
 * Write clear and concise code.
 * Add unit tests for new functionality.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.